Retamal96/Artificial_intelligence_portfolio/README.md

-# Artificial_intelligence_portfolio
+# Projects and exercises done in the Data Structures with python course
-A repo to showcase my work in artificial intelligence
+A repo to showcase my work with data structures